The JPA entity class model can be directly encoded for getting the model layer code of our Java back-end app.

 As a result of these JPA annotations, the following SQL table creation statement for

-creating the books
+creating the books table is

 generated: